-In the age of social media we are all focusing on Instagram, Twitter, and Facebook and, we’ve forgotten an important basic: Your online press kit – the asset that makes it easy for others to learn about you and help you publicize your brand.
+In the age of social media, we are all focusing on Instagram, Twitter, and Facebook and, we’ve forgotten an important basic: Your press kit – the asset that makes it easy for others to learn about you and help you publicize your brand.

 In many ways, your online presence is equivalent to creating your own online billboard.
 If you are in control of your website and your social channels, and you have a good grasp of 2-way conversation mastery, your online billboard will have the exact messaging for your tribe (potential customers and fans).

 However, if this is not the case, here are some predictable scenarios: